csirmaz/TrainableOnlineClustering/README.md

 as training the network on inputs that do not need to be collected into a cluster, but moved away from existing clusters.
-While this experiment uses images, the same clustering idea could be used with other types of data, including text, with a LSTM/GRU embedding network.
+While this experiment uses images, the same clustering idea could be used with other types of data, including text, with an LSTM/GRU embedding network.

 ## Running